-(basic facts for a jump start to use your iPhone as backpacking GPS)
+Cliff Notes – a jump start to use your smartphone as backpacking GPS

-- Do: Use your iPhone as a backpacking and hiking GPS.
+- Do: Use your smartphone as a backpacking and hiking GPS.
 It’s excellent!

 - Do: Use Gaia GPS.
-It’s a near perfect App for hiking in the US, Canada and New Zealand and now Spain and France. (see below for using other Apps in other countries)
+It’s a near perfect App for hiking in the US, Canada and New Zealand and now Spain and France. (see below for using other mapping Apps and in other countries)

 - Do: Download Maps For Offline Use to Gaia GPS before your trip